Jugen/jk-web/README.md

 8- Access to jsf pages with or without `faces` prefix

 And many other , check the usage below .

-**Important** :
-JK-Faces is still under heavy development and testing, including performance tuning , database-driven components , security and many other interesting features.
-So we highly recommend to use current versions as POC until we announce the production ready version.

 #Usage
 1- Create new maven  project with `war` as packaging type.